watamario15/display-device-information/Readme_en.md

 You don't need to install this software.
 Please run the executable file directly.
 You can also uninstall by just deleting the file.
 This software doesn't use registry or such.

 # About source codes
-Source codes are in "**src**".
-Please refer to the readmes in each project folder.
+The source code is in "**src**".
+Please refer to the readme in the project folder.

 # Notes
 **THE AUTHOR OF THIS SOFTWARE WILL NOT TAKE ANY RESPONSIBILITY FOR ANY DAMAGES BY USING THIS SOFTWARE.**